dengxiaoning/cesium_dev_kit/README.md

 new cesium_dev_kit.initCesium({...})
 ```

-See [API documentation](https://benpaodehenji.com/cesiumDevKitDoc) for more details...
+See [API documentation :bookmark_tabs: ](https://benpaodehenji.com/cesiumDevKitDoc) (Cheap server, please be patient) for more details...

 ---